martynbiz/budget/README.md

 TODO

-small pagination when no filters remove budget amount? - remove from db
+remove budget amount? - remove from db
-Widget: set target, how long to get there? add fund amount to nationwide from 1st may category/group month stats so can see all months per groups at glance, averages durations - rather than tagging ALL as e.g. "London201707" Transfer to/from fund (good for credit cards, loans etc)
+Widget: set target, how long to get there? add fund amount to nationwide from 1st may durations - rather than tagging ALL as e.g. "London201707" Transfer to/from fund (good for credit cards, loans etc)